ratokuzmanic/obsidian-discord-webhooks/README.md

 1. Open the **Command Palette**.
 2. Choose **Discord Webhooks: Send [Message name] message to Discord**.
 3. The preset JSON payload will be sent via the selected webhook.

+### Testing your messages

+1. Open the plugin settings.
+2. Enable **Testing Mode**.
+3. Enter **Test Webhook URL**.
+4. Send content to Discord, and it will be sent to the test webhook URL instead of its usual destination.

+> **Note:** Test webhook URL is saved with plugin's settings, so you won't have to re-enter it even if you disable and re-enable the testing mode.

 _Crafted entirely by a human without the use of generative AI._